port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/circleci-workflow.md

 - Update the software catalog about a new **build version** for a **microservice**;
 - Get existing **entities**.

-## Installation
+## Setup

-1. To interact with Port using Circle CI, you will first need to set up a [CircleCI context](https://circleci.com/docs/contexts/) in order to save your Port credentials, and pass the context to the relevant workflow.
+To interact with Port using Circle CI, you will first need to set up a [CircleCI context](https://circleci.com/docs/contexts/) in order to save your Port credentials, and pass the context to the relevant workflow.
-   1. This step is not mandatory, but it is recommended in order to not pass the `CLIENT_ID` and `CLIENT_SECRET` in plaintext in your builds;

 ```yaml showLineNumbers
 workflows: